git/git.github.io/rev_news/drafts/edition-36.md

 Luca Milanesio, director of GerritForge and one of the maintainers of the Gerrit project, also wrote [a post called "Shawn Pearce: a true leader"](https://gitenterprise.me/2018/01/30/shawn-pearce-a-true-leader/).

-Dave Borowitz, leader of the Gerrit project, officially announced in a [discussions thread on the Gerrit mailing list](https://groups.google.com/forum/#!topic/repo-discuss/B4P7G1YirdM/discussion) too.
+Dave Borowitz, leader of the Gerrit project, [informed the Gerrit community](https://groups.google.com/forum/#!topic/repo-discuss/B4P7G1YirdM/discussion) on their discussion forum, too.

 On the Git mailing list, following Dscho's email, as can be expected in this kind of circumstances, people expressed a lot of emotions,